raizon1/AutoTweakingUtility/README.md

-Credits to Enryoo and Lais.
+Credits to Enryoo, Fanta and Lais.